mike99mac/minimy-mike99mac/README.md

 - Install and configure Minimy
 - Start Minimy and use it!

-Ideally Minimy would run on a Mycroft Mark II, however there is no code supporting the monitor, SJ-201 and associated hardware.

 This document  is based on *The smart boombox cookbook* which also has some details on the construction of an enclosure that looks like a *boombox*.

 It is here: https://github.com/mike99mac/mycroft-tools/blob/master/smartBoombox.pdf